 Other details include rear Arctic Trucks mudflaps, rear parking sensors, a tough Line-X bed liner and classic Toyota tailgate graphic.
 A numbered Invincible 50 plaque is featured in the cabin as well as 50 chrome badging featured on the wings, wheels, doors, tailgate, sports bar, lighting and interior.

 How it performed…

 It’s fair to say that the Silverstone racetrack isn’t the natural environment for the Invincible 50.
 With just 150 horses under the bonnet, even standard versions of the Hilux are quite sluggish (0-62mph in 12.8 seconds) but the Invincible 50 is even more so due to the 100kg of extra weight, while the increased suspension travel means there’s plenty of body roll generated in the bends.

 However, it certainly looks the part!
 On the outside, the extra accessories, bulging wheelarches and raised profile really creates an impression and there’s a distinctive soft-touch fabric upholstery on the inside.
 In April, we’ll be giving the Invincible 50 a true assessment though when we put it to the test on the green lanes of the Lake District.

 Toyota Hilux Invincible 50 price and availability

-Prices have yet to be announced for the Invincible 50, although its expected to be around the £42,000 (plus VAT) mark.
+The Invincible 50 will be priced at £39,995 plus VAT (hat tip DR).
 Only 50 models have been earmarked for the UK, and they are backed by Toyota’s 5-year, 100,000 mile warranty.
 Orders can be placed from the 1st of November 2018 and the first deliveries will arrive in December.